- 15. 9. 2022

-Let us invite you to our presentation at the 8th annual clean mobility conference, which takes place on 19-20.
-May 2022 at the Loučeň chateau.
+Let us invite you to our speech at the IRFC conference, which takes place on October 5th - 7th, 2022 in Clarion Congress Hotel Prague.

 The current style of transport based mainly on the combustion of hydrocarbon fuels is unsustainable for the future due to its high energy and emission intensity.
 Like other areas of human activity transport is undergoing a fundamental transformation.
 However, its goal is not just to reduce energy consumption and emissions, but to significantly increase the quality of passenger and goods transported towards higher speed and comfort.